ibm-cloud-docs/speech-to-text/language-use.md

     var websocket = new WebSocket(wsURI);
     ```
     {: codeblock}

-    For more information, see [The WebSocket interface](/docs/services/speech-to-text/websockets.html).
--   For the synchronous HTTP interface, use the `POST /v1/recognize` method.
+-   For the [synchronous HTTP interface](/docs/services/speech-to-text/http.html), use the `POST /v1/recognize` method.
 The specified custom model is used for that request.

     ```bash
     curl -X POST -u "apikey:{apikey}"